RituPande/ritupande.github.io/_posts/2023-10-01-expectation-maximization.md

 This implies that the best likelihood value can be achieved for given parameters $$\Theta$$ if we can minimize the KL-Divergence between $$Q(Z^{(i)})$$ and $$P(Z^{(i)} \mid x^{(i)})$$

 ### 2.3 The EM Algorithm
-Thus, the EM Algorithm can be framed as follows:
+Using the derivations above, the EM Algorithm can be framed as follows:

 <p align="left">
   <img src="../../images/emalgo.png" > <br><br>